 - an acting/performance resume, if you have one

-- a link to your audition video online (YouTube or Vimeo or Dropbox, etc. No large attachments, please)
+- a link to your audition video online (YouTube or Vimeo or Dropbox, or Google attachment)

 - your weekly availability for rehearsals

 Note – all roles can be played by actors of any gender, age, or ethnicity.
 Some actors will be cast for multiple roles.

 Antipholus of Syracuse – a merchant from Syracuse who is in the unfamiliar town of Ephesus to find his long-lost brother and mother

 Antipholus of Ephesus – his long-lost twin brother, a well-respected merchant in the town of Ephesus

 Dromio of Syracuse – Antipholus of S’s witty servant, also moored in an unfamiliar place.

 Dromio of Ephesus – Antipholus of E’s witty servant, Dromio’s twin brother, at home in the town of Ephesus

 Adriana – Antipholus of E’s wife, from a wealthy family and concerned about her husband’s strange behavior

 Luciana – her sister, an idealistic and articulate young woman